altkachenko/ToBeNamedPortfilio/README.md

 ## --- Stack ---
 * Authentication: (Researching)
   * Not sure yet if I need to worry about this, the back-end language may handle this just fine without needing some other program like Auth0.
-* Front End: React, Ant.Design
-  * I'm choosing React because I have some experience with it, but I want more practice.
-Ant.Design is just a component librarty for react, might use something else.
+* Front End: React.
+I'm choosing React because I have some experience with it, but I want more practice, and to that end I will be building custom components.
-* Back End: Python?
-Ruby?
-C++?
-  * Still Researching which back end language to use here.
-This mostly falls to personal preference, so im looking mostly into python
-* Database: Cassandra?
-MongoDB?
-MySQL?
-(Reasearching Options/Integration)
-  * The database chosen is dependent on the support it has for the chosen backend language.
-SQL is preffered over NoSQL for this project.
+* Back End: Ruby on Rails.
+Chose this because I have experience with it.
+The backend is not the point of this project.
+* Database: SQLite3 for development.
+Most Likely will try to use MySQL for production.

 * Docker for packaging/deploying the application.
   * It seems easier to use and run than vagrant when hosting the app on on some hosting service (TBD).